natural-intelligence-lab/natural-intelligence-lab.github.io/_pages/research.md

 <img src="../images/phd_human.png" width="700">

 * Many of our behaviors exhibit biases and rely on heuristics built through prior experiences.
 This process has been formalized by Bayesian decision theory, which has been quite successful in explaining behaviors across many different domains.
-One of the domains where the behavioral biases express prominently is timing and time perception, partly owing to its high measurement noises.
+One of the domains where the behavioral biases are prominent is timing and time perception, partly owing to its high measurement noises.
 After being trained in visual neuroscience (e.g., studying binocular rivalry), I performed human psychophysics experiments to study long-term learning of the interval timing and applied a Bayesian modeling approach to reveal underlying computational principles.
-I also collected human functional MRI data while subjects are performing the interval-timing task.
+Additionally, I collected human functional MRI data while subjects were performing the interval-timing task to identify brain regions involved in the interval timing.

 **Publications**
 * Sohn H, Lee SH (2013) Dichotomy in perceptual learning of interval timing: calibrations of mean accuracy and precision differ in specificity and time course.
 J Neurophysiol 109:344-362.
 PMID23076112